AshridgeTechnologies/elemento/stories/Backlog.md

 - Formulas tutorial
 - Help up to date
 - Tutorial and general improvements
+- Document the Select By Page Id pattern - Item Set has Select action to ShowPage(this page, $item.id), Selectable None, Selected Items is CurrentUrl().pathSections[0]
 - Server apps example
 - Data types guide
 - General showcase example - with all features